httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 param-value   = bare-item
 ~~~

-A parameter is separated from its item or inner-list and other parameters by a semicolon.
+A parameter is separated from its Item or Inner List and other parameters by a semicolon.
 For example:

 ~~~ example
 Example-ParamListHeader: abc;a=1;b=2; cde_456, (ghi;jk=4 l);q="9";r=w